tr1ckydev/runtimey/README.md

 # runtimey
 Easily detect which JavaScript runtime is being used.
-[Bun](https://bun.sh/), [Deno](https://deno.com/runtime) or [NodeJS](https://nodejs.org/).
+[Bun](https://bun.sh/), [Deno](https://deno.com/runtime), [Node.JS](https://nodejs.org/) or browser.

-Useful for packages or scripts to customize functionality of their code depending on the runtime being used.
+Useful for packages or scripts to customize functionality of their code depending on the runtime being executed.